 |---|---|---|---|

-| Cyber Security | *** | In recent years, the technology involved in cyberattacks is advancing at an unprecedented level and the methods of attack are growing more diverse and sophisticated.
+| Cyber Security | *** | The technology and Artificial Intelligence (AI) more broadly involved in cyberattacks is advancing at an unprecedented level and the methods of attack are growing more diverse and sophisticated.
 The pharmaceutical industry is no stranger to cyberattacks given the important data these companies hold.
 Cyberattacks or breaches caused by malicious activities may result in unavailability of critical technology systems, loss or disclosure of confidential or proprietary data including personally identifiable information. |

 |